-The production method was established in Osaka in the 1880s, and afterwards production was moved closer to the production area of the raw material used, sasamorpha borealis bamboo, and it became established there in Hashimoto City, Wakayama where it continues to the present day.
-In the 1920s and 30s, Japan experienced a crucian carp fishing boom, and herazao fishing rods became established, and they remain loved by fishermen today.
+The production method was established in Osaka in the 1880s.
+The site of production site was later moved closer to where the raw material, a species of bamboo called Sasamorpha borealis, is grown and harvested, namely, Hashimoto, Wakayama Prefecture, where it continues to this day.
+Kishu Herazao fishing rods rose to prominence in the 1920s and 30s when Japan experienced a crucian carp fishing boom and they remain beloved by fishermen today.

-Three to five lengths of bamboo each approximately 90 cm long are connected together using the namitsugi technique, where progressively smaller pieces are inserted into the end of the previous one.
+Three to five pieces of bamboo, each approximately 90 cm long, are connected using the namitsugi technique, in which progressively smaller pieces are inserted into the end of the piece before it.

 How to make

 The process for making a Kishu Herazao fishing rod comprises the following twelve steps, which are performed by a single artisan using only their hands.

 6. Winding silk threads